Hashdive/quantum-simulations/README.md

 ### Explanations

-The `explanations/` directory contains markdown files with detailed explanations of the following quantum computing concepts:
+The `explanations/` directory contains markdown files with explanations.

-- Quantum Key Distribution (QKD)
-- Quantum Circuits
-- Shor's Algorithm

 ### Simulations